majidsaqr12/Data-Structures/README.md

 # Data-Structures
-# Array as a data structures by OOP
+# Array As Data Structures By OOP
+# Linked-List By OOP